vespa-engine/blog/_posts/2024-02-13-when-you-are-using-vectors-you-are-doing-search.md

 *that* problem, databases weren't very useful, so the **search engine** was born.

 Why do we call them "search engines" and not "string databases"?
-Because the hard part, the important part, isn't to hold on to your string for later, but to *compute what's most relevant to a given task*.
+Because the hard part, the important part, isn't to hold on to your strings for later, but to *compute what's most relevant to a given task*.

 ### Fine, it's about vector databases